anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentIntentApi.md

 <a id="securepaymentintentspost"></a>
 # **SecurePaymentintentsPost**
-> PaymentIntentResponse SecurePaymentintentsPost (string xApiKey, string xAppKey, float xVersion, string origin, PaymentIntentRequest? paymentIntentRequest = null)
+> PaymentIntentResponse SecurePaymentintentsPost (string xApiKey, string xAppKey, decimal xVersion, string origin, PaymentIntentRequest? paymentIntentRequest = null)

 This API is use to create Secure payment Intent.